mongodb/docs-realm/source/includes/realm-database-internals.rst

 data is never stored on the stack or heap of your app.
 By default, data is memory-mapped as read-only to prevent accidental writes.

-Realm Database uses operating system level paging, trusting each operating system to implement memory mapping and persistence better than a single library could on its own.
+Realm uses operating system level paging, trusting each operating system to implement memory mapping and persistence better than a single library could on its own.

 Compaction
 ~~~~~~~~~~

-Realm Database automatically reuses free space that is no longer
+Realm automatically reuses free space that is no longer
 needed after database writes.
 However, realm files never shrink
 automatically, even if the amount of data stored in your realm
 decreases significantly.
 Compact your realm to optimize storage